E314c/GoNetMon/docs/Loggers.md

     ]
 }
 ```
 For this reason, it is recommended that your `.getOptionSchema()` override expands the schema given by the method on the base Logger class.

+### .logTestResults(<testId>, <passed>, [runnerData], [testData])
+Each call to `logTestResults` will contain, at the minimum, the ID of the test instance that triggered the event and a boolean of whether it passed or failed.
+After that there may be objects which represent extra data provided by the runner and test instances.